How to Solo Travel Safely

 If you don’t speak the local language, try to learn some basic phrases, and download an offline translation pack of the language of your destination country.

-4. Save local emergency numbers
+3. Save local emergency number

+Roaming packages are outrageously expensive, I still can’t believe how telecom companies claim these roaming deals as cost saving.
 For those who often travel to foreign countries, I recommend investing in a global sim card so you can get data coverage instantly when you get to a foreign country.
 In some countries, registering and setting up a local sim card can take time, while those sim cards sold at the airport are typically bad deals.
 Airalo is a popular one among digital nomads.
 However, these global sim cards can be a bit pricey and have various expiry dates, so be sure to choose one that suits your need the best.

 1. Choose safe accommodations